MOVEUAS/Sensor_Code/README.md

 # Air Quality Sensor Repository
 This repository contains code for different air quality sensors.
 Each directory represents a specific sensor model, and the code within each directory is tailored to that sensor.
 Authors listed are immediate authors to our club, of course a lot of this code is found from other online, and the are cited within the programs files themselves.

+## GitHub Created and Managed By: Kaleb Nails

 # Sensor Models #

 ## ALPHASENSE OPC